 SUP boards can typically be rented from the same place as you rent kayaks down by the main pier in San Pedro or from the main pier in the other villages.

 The cost of a stand-up paddleboard is around 60 Quetzal per hour and the best time to go is early morning before 11:00 am.
-Usually around lunchtime, it gets very windy on Lake Atitlan Guatemala making it choppy and difficult to balance.
+Usually, around lunchtime, it gets very windy on the lake making it choppy and difficult to balance.

 Dor, the owner of Sababa Resort, has created an architectural masterpiece with the pool and surrounding gardens making it a very Instagrammable location!
 Be sure to have a fully charged battery on your camera to get some shots!

-If you wish to spend a night or two at Sababa Resort, they have dorm rooms, family rooms and deluxe suites available to choose from for an unforgettable stay in Lake Atitlan.
+If you wish to spend a night or two at Sababa Resort, they have dorm rooms, family rooms, and deluxe suites available to choose from for an unforgettable stay.

 Sababa Resort – Lake Atitlan Guatemala